Designing-Hope/designing-hope.github.io/content/acknowledgments.md

 - _You_ for reading this book.

+- _Hannah Jordan_ for clarifying this book.

-- _Hannah Jordan_ and _Abby Farson Pratt_ for clarifying this book.
+- _Abby Farson Pratt_ for refining this book.

 - _Z.
 Bryant_ for his faithfulness to this project.